audiofilter/SoftFM/README.md

-  SoftFM - Software decoder for FM broadcast radio with RTL-SDR
+  MonoFM - Software decoder for FM broadcast radio with RTL-SDR
  ---------------------------------------------------------------

-SoftFM is a software-defined radio receiver for FM broadcast radio.
+MonoFM is based on SoftFM which is a software-defined radio receiver for FM broadcast radio.
 It is written in C++ and uses RTL-SDR to interface with RTL2832-based hardware.

 **Forked from  http://github.com/jorisvr/SoftFM**

-**Original Code has been modified to use RTAudio instead of ALSA so it can work on Mac OSX**
+Original Code has been modified

+ * to use RTAudio instead of ALSA so it can work on Mac OSX
-SoftFM provides:
+ * demonstrate parts of *spuce* library
- * mono or stereo decoding of FM broadcasting stations
+ * modified to only do mono FM demod

+MonoFM provides:
  * real-time playback to soundcard or dumping to file
  * command-line interface (no GUI, no visualization, nothing fancy)

-SoftFM requires:
+MonoFM requires:
  * RtAudio
  * C++11
  * RTL-SDR library (http://sdr.osmocom.org/trac/wiki/rtl-sdr)
  * supported DVB-T receiver
- * medium-fast computer (SoftFM takes 25% CPU time on my 1.6 GHz Core i3)
  * medium-strong FM radio signal

   Installing